aces/Loris/modules/imaging_qc/README.md

 #### Configurations

-The `tblScanTypes` setting allows customization of which modalities are displayed in this module.

-> **caveat:** This module has a key dependency - the `mri_parameter_form` instrument must installed and properly configured.
+* This module will not load without the `mri_parameter_form` instrument installed and properly configured.
+Each scan type (identified below via the Configuration module) should have an equivalent _scan_done_ column in the database table for this instrument.
-If not, this module will not load and an error message will indicate that `Table 'LORIS.mri_parameter_form` is missing.
-A sample MRI Parameter Form is available with our sample dataset in this repo: `raisinbread/instruments/NDB_BVL_Instrument_mri_parameter_form.class.inc`.
-Please customize this PHP instrument for your project, and install it following the instructions in our Setup Guide for behavioural instruments, so that it appears among the database tables.
-Also consult the Setup Guide for recommended steps to configure and populate this instrument for your battery.
+>  A sample MRI Parameter Form is available with our sample dataset in this repo: `raisinbread/instruments/NDB_BVL_Instrument_mri_parameter_form.class.inc`, and should be customized and installed for your project.
+(Please consult our online Setup Guide for more information.)

+* The `tblScanTypes` Configuration setting allows customization of which modalities are displayed in this module.

 #### Permissions
 The `quality_control` permission gives users access to this module and its features.

 #### Interactions With LORIS

-- Imaging Browser

-  Links are provided to the Imaging Browser module, and the QC entered in that module (for the scan types specified in the Configuration module as noted above).
+* Imaging Browser: presents info about and links to QC and scans, for the scan types specified in the Configuration module (as noted above)

-- Imaging Uploader

-  The name of the user who uploaded the scan via the Imaging Uploader module is displayed in this module.
+* Imaging Uploader : the name of the user who uploaded the scan is displayed in this module
+* Dicom Archive: Tarchive detected
+* MRI parameter form: Completeness of form and Scan Done are displayed, for this instrument